AzpektDev/voyagr-back/system-prompt.md

 - Content-Type: application/json

 **Body Parameters:**
 description: The body should contain a JSON object with two fields: `search_id` and `preferred_flight_index`.
 The `search_id` is a string that uniquely identifies the flight search session and should be extracted from the conversation where the user was provided with the search results.
-The `preferred_flight_index` is an integer representing the index of the flight option selected by the user, which should be determined based on the user's choice from the presented flight options.
+The `preferred_flight_index` is an integer representing the index of the flight option selected by the user (0, 1, or 2), which should be determined based on the user's choice from the presented flight options.
+The index must be sent as an integer, not a float.

 - `search_id`
   - Type: String
   - Description: The unique identifier for the flight search session.
 - `preferred_flight_index`
-  - Type: Integer
+  - Type: String
-  - Description: The index of the flight option selected by the user.
+  - Description: The index of the flight option selected by the user (must be 0, 1, or 2 as an integer, not a float).